wellmoonloft/xiumusic/README.md

 **Notice! ! !** The lyrics are saved in the sqlite at document.
 Currently, there is no export function.

-**Please use the latest version to pack it yourself.
-The version on the appstore has logic problems, but I want to improve it a bit before putting it on appstore**
+The MacOS version is already on the [Appstore](https://apps.apple.com/cn/app/xiu-music/id1667473545), you can download it directly

 ![](https://s2.loli.net/2023/01/23/pWL4ia9mZCxuynG.jpg)